List of Rehabs in Mississipi

 - This form of treatment offers the person a stable drug-free environment.

-Cost of Treatment in Mississippi
+Paying for Treatment in Mississippi

 The cost of drug and alcohol rehabilitation programs in Mississippi varies and depends on several factors.
-For example, the cost differs with private and state health insurance coverage.
+For example, the cost differs between private and state health insurance coverage.
 In addition, the length of time, type of therapy, and amenities alter the cost of treatment.
 However, there are numerous options in Mississippi to ensure the cost of treatment is not a barrier.

 Paying for Treatment with Medicaid in Mississippi

 The Mississippi Division of Medicaid is a state and federal program.
 It provides health coverage for eligible low-income populations.
 In Mississippi, Medicaid is accepted at over 180 drug and alcohol treatment facilities.
 Specific services are covered, and your Medicaid provider can offer more details.